Tackle Your Biggest HR Challenges With These Four Best Practices

 Odds are you’ll be adding some millennials to your roster.
 This generation of talent requires a special recruiting strategy.
 While you may not be able to offer your new hires a $22,185,523 signing bonus, like the Cleveland Browns awarded No. 1 overall pick, quarterback Baker Mayfield, there are strategies you can employ to draw all-star talent to your team.

-We tackled why employee onboarding matters in our blog, Employee Onboarding: How to Fuel Your New Hire’s Success.
 You can’t afford a fumble with that new recruit you worked so hard for.
 We’ll talk about how to train your new team members for success and turn them into raving fans.

 There’s a bunch of reasons to go paperless: reducing payroll errors, 24/7 access to your data, cost savings and data security to name a few.
 (I bet Alabama defensive line coach Karl Dunbar wishes he hadn’t had his playbook on paper when it was stolen with his backpack just two days before the 2018 College Football Playoff national title game!)